-Students are responsible for monitoring their progress towards completing their degree requirements to ensure they will meet all program requirements by their anticipated graduation dates.
+Students are responsible for enrolling in required courses and monitoring their progress towards completing their degree requirements by their anticipated graduation dates.
 To help students monitor their progress, academic program evaluations are available on GGU4YOU by clicking the "Evaluate Degree Programs" link.

-Upper-division students who have not been placed on an academic advising hold may select their own course schedules, as long as they conform to the required course guidelines and the residency requirements set out in the "Schedules and Course Descriptions" and other sections of this handbook.
-After the first year, under one-half of a full-time student's remaining units need to be in required courses.
-Most students take some elective and some required courses each semester.
+Upper-division students may select their own course schedules, as long as they conform to the required course guidelines, unit loads based on their program status, and any conditions imposed by the Academic Standards Committee.
+After the first year, less than one-half of full-time students' remaining units need to be in required courses.
+Most upper division students take some elective and required courses each semester.
 Students should carefully read the following:

-- ⇒ This Student Handbook, particularly the "Schedules and Course Descriptions" section; - ⇒ Current course descriptions (available on GGU4YOU); - ⇒ Law School News (available in hard copy as well as online); and - ⇒ The Course Schedule and accompanying scheduling notes for each term (available from the Law Registrar's Office and on GGU4YOU); and - ⇒ Course syllabi (often available on GGU4YOU).
+- ⇒ This Student Handbook, particularly the "Schedules and Course Descriptions" section: - ⇒ Current course descriptions (available on GGU4YOU and the website); - ⇒ Law School News (available online); - ⇒ The Course Schedule and accompanying scheduling notes for each term (available from the Law Registrar's Office, the website, and on GGU4YOU); and - ⇒ Course syllabi (often available on GGU4YOU).